-Copper flakes (coated with aliphatic acid) is intended to be used for the protection against fouling of both mobile (including but not limited to marine and freshwater vessels) and stationary (including but not limited to buoys, aquaculture nets, immersed structures) objects.
+Copper thiocyanate is intended to be used for the protection against fouling of both mobile (including but not limited to marine and freshwater vessels) and stationary (including but not limited to buoys, aquaculture nets, immersed structures) objects.

 The antifouling product is to be used by professionals and non-professional.